Integrable sigma models at RG fixed points: quantisation as affine Gaudin models: Klim c i k model in conformal limit I: target space and Lax connection for G=SU(2)

 \section{Klim\v{c}\'{i}k model in conformal limit I: target space and Lax connection for \texorpdfstring{$\bm{G={\rm SU}(2)}$}{G=SU(2)}}

-An important part of the paper concerns the investigation of the integrable structures in the CFT underlying the UV behaviour of the Klim\v{c}\'{i}k model.
-As a starting point we describe the classical field theory that results when the parameters of the Klim\v{c}\'{i}k model are taken to be such that the one-loop $\beta$\,-\,function vanishes.
+An important part of the paper concerns the investigation of the integrable structures in the CFT underlying the UV fixed point of the Klim\v{c}\'{i}k model.
+We start by describing the classical field theory that results when the parameters of the Klim\v{c}\'{i}k model are taken to be such that the one-loop $\beta$\,-\,function vanishes.
 Here we focus on the target space and the Lax connection in this limit.
 The Lie group is set to be ${\rm SU}(2)$ -- the best studied case in the literature for which many results about the classical/quantum field theory are known.
 In Section \ref{sec555389i} some aspects of the generalization to arbitrary Lie group $G$ will be discussed.
 The analysis therein will be carried out within the framework of affine Gaudin models.
 Among the goals of the next several sections is to demonstrate how the results for the ${\rm SU}(2)$ Klim\v{c}\'{i}k model, based on the approach of the (quantum) inverse scattering method and its variants, fit with those that we obtain via the Gaudin model formalism.